sk6957187/cprogramming/readme_1.txt

 			C:\git-access
 ## Add to git
 ------------------------------------------------------------------------------------------------------
-git add dictionary.c (dictionary.c is file name) git add -u      //all file in git reset -- main/dontcheckmein.txt     //for ignoring or use .gitignor
+git diff dictionary.c (check what is updated in file) git add dictionary.c (dictionary.c is file name) git add -u      //all file in git reset -- main/dontcheckmein.txt     //for ignoring or use .gitignor